-- PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
-Only specific Users can program a lock manually, by entering their USER CODE, followed by the [[1]] key.
-To exit program mode, hold any key until repeated beeps are heard. - PROGRAMMABLE RELAY FUNCTIONS = The relay can be programmed for one or more functions. - RELAY = Switched output allowing remote control of other devices.
-For an explanation of all relay features, see Function 67 on page 25. - REMOTE INPUT = Entry into a restricted area, by pressing a button connected to the REMOTE INPUT WIRES (White and White) by someone on the other side of the door. - SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time.
+PROGRAM MODE = A mode allowing program/data to be entered through the keypad.
+Only specific Users can program a lock manually, by entering their USER CODE, followed by the [ key.
+To exit program mode, hold any key until repeated beeps are heard.

-SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.
+- PROGRAMMABLE RELAY FUNCTIONS = The relay can be programmed for one or more functions. - RELAY = Switched output allowing remote control of other devices.
+For an explanation of all relay features, see Function 67 on page 25 - RESIDENCY = The lock default for the PDL4500 which prevents unintentional door lock after briefly stepping outside. - SCHEDULE = A programmed operation (enable/disable, lock/unlock, etc.) on a specific day (Sunday through Saturday) and time. - SCHEDULES, QUICK = Any one of four most common types of schedules can be programmed.